sebanc/linuxloops/Readme/Install-with-linux.md

 Once install is complete, reboot your computer and choose your drive in the UEFI BIOS boot menu.

-If Secure Boot is enabled, you should see the blue shim screen, select "Enroll key from disk" -> EFI -> MOK.DER, confirm and reboot your computer.
+If Secure Boot is enabled, you should see the blue shim screen, select "Enroll key from disk" -> EFI -> Ubuntu.der, confirm and reboot your computer.

 3. Finalisation (For disk image installs)